Under-the-radar credit card perks you should know

 - Wells Fargo Active Cash® Card: Coverage against damage or theft for up to $600 per claim (with a $25 deductible) each month you pay your cellphone bill with your card; maximum of two claims per year

 - Chase Freedom Flex: When you pay your cellphone bill with your card, receive coverage against damage or theft for up to $800 per claim and $1,000 in annual coverage; maximum of up to two claims per 12 months; a $50 deductible per claim applies

 The bottom line

-Credit cards are not just handy tools to use for shopping and earning rewards.
-When considering today’s best credit cards, take some time to also research the benefits that each offers.
-While you may initially be attracted to a card because of its generous welcome bonus, it could also offer some great protections for you and your future purchases with its more under-the-radar perks.
+Credit cards are not just handy tools to use for shopping and maximizing rewards.
+When researching the best credit cards, take some time to also research the benefits that each card offers.
+While you may initially be attracted to a card because of its generous welcome bonus, it could also offer some great, lesser-known protections and perks.

 *All information about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®* and the Chase Freedom Unlimited® has been collected independently by Bankrate and has not been reviewed or approved by the issuer.